ndimatteo/HULL/README.md

 ### Sanity (Back End)
 `sanity start` in the `/studio` folder to start the studio locally
    - Your Sanity Studio should be running on [http://localhost:3333](http://localhost:3333)
+> ⚠️ **Gotcha!** <br />If you did not manually set up your project, the `projectId` in `/studio/sanity.json` will still be set to the HULL demo project.
+Make sure to update this before starting the studio, otherwise you will be denied access when trying to access your studio.

 <br />